-Actress, director and scriptwriter Michal Bat-Adam, the most prolific woman filmmaker in Israel, made eight full-length narrative films between 1979 and 1998.
-They are intimate portrayals of women which deal with complex relationships, unique friendships, passionate loves, conflicts and tensions, marriage and coming of age.
+Actress, director, and scriptwriter Michal Bat-Adam, the most prolific woman filmmaker in Israel, made eight full-length narrative films between 1979 and 1998.
+They are intimate portrayals of women that deal with complex relationships, unique friendships, passionate loves, conflicts and tensions, marriage and coming of age.
 All are heavily laden with autobiographical elements, and all are strong and sensitive.

-Her second feature, A Thin Line (1980), is a psychological study of a woman with emotional problems.
+Bat-Adam’s second feature, A Thin Line (1980), is a psychological study of a woman with emotional problems.
 Bat-Adam’s mother was emotionally ill and, as a young child, Bat-Adam often found herself caring for her mother.
 This is reflected in the film, which focuses on a mother’s dependency on her young daughter, who struggles to sustain her in times of need.
-The film is similar to Moments in its emphasis on mood, feelings and facial expressions.
-As a child, Bat-Adam was sent to a kibbutz boarding school because her mother was unable to care for her.
-This experience is reflected in her third film, Boy Meets Girl (1983), in which Bat-Adam tells the story of a fourth-grade city girl who goes to study at a kibbutz where she finds herself the outsider in a closed society.
+The film is similar to Moments in its emphasis on mood, feelings ,and facial expressions.
+As a child, Bat-Adam was sent to a A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz boarding school because her mother was unable to care for her.
+This experience is reflected in her third film, Boy Meets Girl (1983), in which Bat-Adam tells the story of a fourth-grade city girl who goes to study at a kibbutz w,here she finds herself the outsider in a closed society.
 The film is about conflicts and friendships between girls and boys at this age.

 In addition to The Lover, Bat-Adam directed another political commentary, The Deserter’s Wife (1992).
 This is the story of a French concert pianist, Fanny Ardant, who moves to Israel with her new husband during the period of the first intifada (Palestinian uprising).
 Her husband returns from his military reserve service unable to speak or respond to his environment.
 His incapacity to communicate must be interpreted as a direct result of his frustrations and powerless at not being able to oppose the Occupation of the West Bank.
 While providing a unique perspective on how the wife copes with her husband’s incapacity to function, the film also conveys how Israeli society copes with issues of war.

-As further narrative films about women in Israel are being produced, the images are changing.
-Women on the screen are no longer appearing against the backdrop of stories about men, as they once were; they are no longer seen as war widows, prostitutes or ethnic stereotypes.
-The Israeli women portrayed are becoming “normal” and are appearing in roles with depth and sensitivity which reflect the new individualism of the 1990s.
+As further narrative films about women in Israel are produced, the images are changing.
+Women on the screen no longer appear against the backdrop of stories about men, as they once were; they are no longer seen as war widows, prostitutes or ethnic stereotypes.
+The Israeli women portrayed are bec,oming “normal” and are appearing in roles with depth and sensitivity that reflect the new individualism of the 1990s.